godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/frameworks.md

 Godwoken Kicker is a tool which allows developers to quickly launch an instance of Godwoken-Polyjuice on a private Devnet.
 Since this runs on a brand new Devnet chain, there is no need to synchronize the Mainnet or Testnet.

-This is useful to developers who need a quick solution to setup an Ethereum compatible Nervos environment to test compatibility with an existing Solidity dApps.
+This is useful to developers who need a quick solution to setup an Ethereum-compatible Nervos environment to test compatibility with existing Solidity dApps.

 * [Github](https://github.com/RetricSu/godwoken-kicker)